seemasm20-source/Networking-troubleshooting-lab-with-CISCO-Packet-tracer/LAN to LAN Routing/README.md

 The following are some of the basic networking principles covered in this project:

-1.LAN segregation
+1. LAN segregation

-2.IPv4 addressing
+2. IPv4 addressing

-3.Routing configuration
+3. Routing configuration

-4.Default gateway setting
+4. Default gateway setting

-5.Testing of connectivity
+5. Testing of connectivity

-6.Network troubleshooting
+6. Network troubleshooting

 🖥️ Network Topology